-Note: If the SAP Java connector is not installed on the Precise for SAP FocalPoint server, you will not be able to view running jobs in batches.
+if the SAP Java connector is not installed on the Precise for SAP FocalPoint server, you will not be able to view running jobs in batches.
 The SAP Java connector can be downloaded from the SAP Web site.
-For more information, see the Precise Installation Guide.
+For more information, see the Installing SAP tier collectors.